Financial Resources for the Military

 Helpful Resources

-View the FINRA Military Moving Guide here.
+View the FINRA Military Moving Guide (pdf) here.

-Read more about how to stop affinity fraud in your military community and a military guide provided the the U.S. Securities and Exchange Commission (SEC), Don’t Make Investment Decisions Based Solely on Celebrity Endorsements
+Read more about how to stop affinity fraud in your military community (pdf) and a military guide provided the the U.S. Securities and Exchange Commission (SEC), Don’t Make Investment Decisions Based Solely on Celebrity Endorsements (pdf)A knowledgeable investor is the best defense against investment fraud.
+If you're investing outside of the government-sponsored investment options, don't hand over your money until you have completed the "Four C's":

 Most importantly, contact the Securities Division's Investigator on Duty to ask and check before you invest.